Travis James: From Teacher to Director

 From Entrepreneur to Director

 2012 – the birth of a movement.
-ARTA merged LiveFaculty LLC and the Conversaid Method and program was born.
+ARTA merged LiveFaculty LLC and the Conversaid Classroom and program was born.
 Travis the teacher-turned director now added entrepreneur to his job description as he focused his efforts on scaling the business of his start-up.
 “I discovered that creating the material has a lot of the same concepts with putting a business plan together, that I’d been an entrepreneur all along.”

 In the ten years that have followed those first classes, Conversaid has grown to a nationally-taught in, nationally-acclaimed program that has reached thousands of clients in over 6 continents and tens of foreign countries.
 Schools and corporations everywhere have utilized Conversaid activities into their development training programs.
 Travis continues to train potential ARTA teachers, speech professional, voice teachers, performers, and interested people in seminars held in all corners of the USA. and from the website Speak-Well.org.